Achievable logoAchievable logo

 How long is the ACT reading section?

-The test is 35 minutes long.
-With the test divided into four passages, you’ll have 8 minutes and 45 seconds to read and complete the questions for each passage.
+Because the test is divided into four passages, you have 8 minutes and 45 seconds to read each passage and answer its questions.

-Since there are 40 questions, that technically means you have 52.5 seconds per question.
-We’ll delve into this with much more detail in the pacing chapters.
+Since there are 40 questions total, that technically works out to 52.5 seconds per question.
+You’ll dig into pacing in much more detail in the pacing chapters.

 Time limit # of questions Time per passage Time per question